Yambuk wind farm

 Pacific Hydro’s Sustainable Communities Fund is providing support for local organisations working to make a positive difference in the community for the life of the project.

-Tourism in the region is now flourishing with the wind farm attracting about 50,000 visitors annually.
 Wind farm tours are available year-round.
 Please contact Tim on email@example.com or 0419 188 715 for prices and availability.